Acids and Alkalis

 What is an Alkali?

-An alkali is any substance that produces OH- ions in water
+An alkali is any substance that produces OH- ions in water.

-OH- ions are called hydroxide ions (see examples).
+OH- ions are called hydroxide ions.

 What is a Base?

-A substance which will neutralise an acid,
+A substance that will neutralise an acid,

 but does not dissolve in water, is called a base.